oldboyxx/jira_clone/README.md

 ## What's missing?

-There are features missing from this showcase API which should exist in a real product:
+There are features missing from this showcase product which should exist in a real product:

 ### Migrations 🗄